 “Ang kapayapaan na nasa inyo ay kapayapaan na nasa amin din,” (Peace with you is also peace unto us.) they added.

-Moya, who have been espousing interfaith dialogues in Lanao del Norte, said, “its simply going back to our faith and reflecting back from our Bible and Qur’an as volume of sources of peace ideas. ”
+Moya, who have been espousing interfaith dialogues in Lanao del Norte, said, “its simply going back to our faith and reflecting from our Bible and Qur’an as sources of peace ideas. ”

 “Many institutions have worked for peacebuilding and have developed several modules but forgot our Bible and Qur’an as wellspring of peace ideas and as instrument of conflict resolution and social reconciliation,” he added.